Map of Consciousness

 3. In first world developed nations, our society is deeply entrenched in states of Fear (100), Desire (125), Pride (175).

 Fear includes fear of rejection, fear of failure, fear of loss, fear of uncertainty.
 Desire encompasses the insatiable quest for material possessions (wealth and goods), status, power, love, belongingness.
 Pride takes root from dualistic views such as elitism, competition, nationalism, racial pride, factions, religions, as well as attachment to status/wealth/goods.
 These are all dominant levels we see our society operating in today.

-4. Our mass media continually perpetuates levels of fear, desire and pride, or even lower.
+4. Our mass media continually perpetuates levels of pride, desire, fear, or even lower.

-Refer to the below table on the calibrated consciousness of several popular shows (obtained from New Connexion; unfortunately the content is no longer online).
+Refer to the below table on the calibrated consciousness of several popular shows (obtained from a Hawkins lecture in 2004).
 Try examining your favorite shows across the levels of consciousness and see where they are likely to lie.

 What Level of Consciousness Are You At?